Poggen/portfolio/content/case-studies/a-simple-homemade-radio-player.md

 ### Solution

-I choosed to make the simples radio player possible, when you tap a icon of a channel the channel starts playing and when you tap again it stops playing.
+I choose to make the simples radio player possible, when you tap an icon of a channel the channel starts playing and when you tap again it stops playing.
 I wrote it in React, it runs on Netlify and Gatsby.
 I added a simple audio player as NPM package and created re-useable components for channel icons.

-You can try it by clicking here or download as an Android app by clicking here.
+You can try it by [clicking here.](https://enkelradio.netlify.app/)

 <br />